QuadrigaCX Review: Complete Beginners Guide

 Update 30th Mar 2019: QuadrigaCX is now defunct on account of gross mismanagement of the exchange.
-Use Coinsquare, the largest Canadian Crypto Exchange.
+We recommend Coinsquare, the largest Canadian Crypto Exchange.

 Visitors to the site are also able to make trades in fiat by using either US Dollars or Canadian Dollars, and the platform is continuing to drum up demand in its native homeland.
 Despite its growing popularity, the jury is still out regarding just how reliable an exchange QuadrigaCX is.